cs205-genie3-parallel/genie3-parallel/docs/5_advance.md

 * Preprocessing
   * This is a feature we suggest future researchers could use to combine with our notebooks and scripts.
 We originally plan to use this feature to manage our data processing workloads, such as feature engineering, data validation, model evaluation, and model interpretation.
 However, due to limited time and Amazon resources, we could not utilize this.
 But our pipeline could be modified to fit this feature easily.

+#### techniques to mitigate overheads
+* The configuration of the number of CPU used.
+Through the experiment, we parallelize the process using 4 to 72 cores.
+However, the optimal number of cores is 8 cores.
+The reason might be it minimizes the data transfer and communication cost comparing to larger number of cores.
+#### challenging parallelization or implementation aspects
+* Data size too big: with limited instance and memory resources we have, we need to choose carefully the most economical-friendly instance with as large memory as possible.
+* Though AWS estimator allows multiple instances for each job, it requires us to convert our data to a different data type which is harder to process and modify in our original cod.
+Hence, considering the trade off, we didn’t use it.